tomatohammado/simon/README.md

 Plus, it is always clear what I am doing whenever I call `toggleDisplay`.
 When something broke in the old methods when I had multiple, it was a little tricky sometimes to keep track of which method I was using at a given time.
 Once I got the single `toggleDisplay` method to work, I knew the expected behavior and the only thing I had to scrutinize are the arguments I'm passing on a particular line.

 ---
+The [W3 html validator](https://validator.w3.org/) has some opinions I don't fully agree with.

+It gives an error if a `<section>` element does not container a header.

+I used `<section>` because I like the semantics, and it wouldn't make sense to use a header (unless I hide it with `display:none` or something)

+Actually, that is legit, maybe I should have done that.

+It also does not like having more than one `<main>`, which I can understand.
+I don't _like_ it, but I get it.

+---
+And since we're talking about validators, the [W3 css validator](https://jigsaw.w3.org/css-validator/) doesn't recognize the `pointer-events` property, for whatever reason.

+It also does not like when I set the border-color to match the background-color, but I don't have time to fix that so it's staying for now.
+---
 I feel I learned the most on this project as I was refactoring the MVP.
 I had a solution that worked, but cleaning up my code and seeing how I could make my classes and methods simpler gave me more insight in the kinds of things I want to make habit as I improve as a developer.

 ## Bonus Goals